 The victim of the January 1734 murder was Ms. Defour’s two-year-old daughter, Mary.
 Three months later, Ms. Defour was swinging at the end of a rope.

 As early as 1721, a magistrate’s court in Middlesex described gin as “The principal cause of all the vice and debauchery committed among the inferior sort of people.”

 By March 1751, The London Evening-Post was moved to print a verse condemning the evils of gin.

 Having first encouraged the production and sale of gin, the government was forced to recognize it had been tripped up by the law of unintended consequences.
 Measures were brought in to cut consumption.

-The first Gin Act of 1729 put a tax of five shillings a gallon on the liquor; up from two pence - a thirtyfold increase.
-In 1736, the tax was raised to 20 shillings and a licence fee of £50 was to be paid by anyone wishing to sell gin.
-In the following seven years, just three gin-selling licences were bought.
+The first Gin Act of 1729 put a tax of five shillings a gallon on the liquor, up from two pence―a thirtyfold increase.
+In 1736, the tax was raised to 20 shillings, and a license fee of £50 was to be paid by anyone wishing to sell gin.
+In the following seven years, just three gin-selling licenses were bought.

 The first effect of the jump in taxes was to put reputable distillers out of business and create a lucrative market opportunity for bootleggers, who were not too fussy about the quality of their swill.